Santiago26009/OTF_Frontend_Task/README.md

 ## Previous configurations

-First all, you need to go to `https://github.com/Santiago26009/OTF_Backend_Task` repository and use git clone to download the project.
+First of all, you need to go to `https://github.com/Santiago26009/OTF_Backend_Task` repository and use git clone to download the project.
 Look at the README file and follow the instructions to run the backend server.
+Notice that the backend needs to be running first so you can see the users and perform the CRUD actions.

 ## Development server